sajeenth/CryptoBase/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+CryptoBase is a web application that provides users with up to date market insights (Price, Volume, Market Cap) on over 100+ cryptocurrencies.

 ## Available Scripts